nicolas-van/bisync/README.markdown

 It's also fully distributed, so you can sync your desktop with you laptop, then the laptop to the tablet, then the tablet back to the desktop, etc...

-Of course it's not a safe as git or mercurial because it can't got back in history.
-But for large collections of files, like the typical case of a mp3 collection, it's a hundred times faster and won't use twice the disk size.

 Currently it only supports local folders sync, I plan to implement ssh as soon as I have time to do so.

 To test it: